 You can log into KeePass for Pleasant Password Server with any enabled user account, so log as the Server location is valid and the port is properly configured.

 By default, Password Server runs on port 10001.
 This port will need to be open in the server firewall.
 To change your server port configuration, follow these instructions.

-You will receive a warning about the certificate (a SSL policy error), unless a server compatible certificate has been installed on the client machine.
+You will receive a warning about the certificate (a TLS / SSL policy error), unless a server compatible certificate has been installed on the client machine.

 Use Pleasant KeePass Client to setup passwords and groups of passwords for the whole company.